William Stonor, 8th Baron Camoys

-Ralph William Robert Stonor, 8th Baron Camoys (born 10 September 1974), is a British hereditary peer and a Conservative member of the House of Lords.
+Ralph William Robert Stonor, 8th Baron Camoys, Baron Stonor (born 10 September 1974), is a British hereditary peer and Conservative member of the House of Lords.

-Lord Camoys became a member of the House in November 2023, after winning a hereditary peers' by-election to replace Lord Brougham and Vaux.
-He was the last person to be elected as a Hereditary Peer prior to the suspension of hereditary peers by-elections on 25 July 2024.
+Camoys became a member of the House in November 2023, after winning a hereditary peers' by-election to replace Lord Brougham and Vaux.
+He was the last person to be elected as an excepted hereditary peer prior to the suspension of hereditary peers' by-elections on 25 July 2024.
+In May 2026, it was announced that he was to be given one of 26 new life peerages, returning him to the House of Lords after the coming into force of the House of Lords (Hereditary Peers) Act 2026.

-The first creation of Baron Camoys was in 1313 when Ralph de Camoys was summoned to Parliament by writ.
+The first creation of the Baron Camoys peerage was in 1313 when Ralph de Camoys was summoned to Parliament by writ.

 Early life and education

 Lord Camoys was born 10 September 1974 to Thomas Stonor, 7th Baron Camoys and Elisabeth Hyde Parker, daughter of Sir William Stephen Hyde-Parker, 11th Baronet.
 He was educated at Eton College and the University of Manchester, graduating with a BA degree in History.

-He is a direct descendant of Thomas de Camoys, 1^{st} Baron Camoys (second creation), who commanded the left wing of the English army at the Battle of Agincourt in 1415.
+He is a direct descendant of Thomas de Camoys, 1st Baron Camoys (second creation), who commanded the left wing of the English army at the Battle of Agincourt in 1415.
 He is a direct descendant of British Prime Minister Robert Peel whose daughter Eliza married The Hon.
 Francis Stonor.
-He is a descendant of Nicholas Brown, the founder of Brown University in Rhode Island in the United States.
+He is a descendant of Nicholas Brown, after whom Brown University in Rhode Island in the United States was named.

 Through his mother he is a descendant of Admiral Sir Hyde Parker, who broke the defences of North River in New York in 1776 as captain of HMS Phoenix and later commanded the Battle of Copenhagen with Vice-Admiral Sir Horatio Nelson as his second-in-command.